angrybacon/doomsday-wiki/markdown/articles/2020/03/21/the-mindkiller.md

 Grab some tissues and mop up.
 This pile right here is extremely powerful.
 You can win with very little mana left after Doomsday.
-It also functions as a pass the turn pile that wins from just {1}{R}, without the need to include any extra bad cards other than Oracle.
+It also functions as a pass the turn pile that wins from just {1}{R}, without the need to include any extra bad cards other than the oracle.
 No Predict or Ideas Unbound.
 No god either.
-Only M O R P H O S E.
+Only M&nbsp;O&nbsp;R&nbsp;P&nbsp;H&nbsp;O&nbsp;S&nbsp;E.

 ### Hand 5